Food to Help Reduce Ringing in Your Ears

-Foods that will help reduce that ringing in your ears
+Foods to help reduce ringing in your ears

 - Pineapple is the best anti-inflammatory fruit that you can find.
 This is because it contains an outstanding enzyme: bromelain.

-- Bromelain is so effective that it’s currently being used to treat and reduce inflammation associated with tendonitis, sprains, minor muscle injuries, and sore throat and ears.
+- Bromelain has so many uses that it’s currently being studied in order to treat and reduce inflammation associated with tendonitis, sprains, minor muscle injuries, and sore throat, and ears.

-- If ringing in your ears has become a daily enemy, don’t hesitate.
-Eat some fresh pineapple every day.
+- If ringing in your ears has become a daily enemy, then try eating some fresh pineapple every day.

 Garlic and onions